 1. Troposphere: Troposphere is the lower most layer of the atmosphere.
 Its average height is 13 kms and extends roughly to a height of 8 kms near the poles and about 18 kms at the equator.
-Thickness of the troposphere is greatest at the equator because heat is transported to greater heights by strong convectional currents.
+Thickness of the troposphere is greatest at the equator because heat is transported to greater heights by strong convectional currents, greater sinking of air near the poles.